I've run out of College 101 rules, so I guess we'll be leaving that installment behind for now. Instead, I'll be listing some people who inspire me.

 J.K.
 Rowling, I'll never reach, but I might reach the level of Suzanne Collins, maybe, if I'm lucky.
 The Hunger Games is one of my favorite book series.

 Suzanne Collins is amazing with voice, as demonstrated by Katniss.
 Her romance is fantastic as well; any girl who isn't in love with Peeta, I do not understand.
 Her plot twists are horrific and wonderful, and her world-building is intelligent and meaningful..
 From what I've seen in her interviews, she is like the sweetest person ever, which is an added bonus.

 I will be this awesome someday.
 I will make myself be this awesome.

 Of course, there are others I idolize, from authors to fictional characters to people in my life.
 I really like Anthony Horowitz, another British writer in the speculative fiction arena.
 His books are awesome.
 I admire Katniss Everdeen for her strength, Hermione Granger for her intelligence and key role in the Golden Trio, Suzanne from my #FibromyalgiaStory for her kickbuttness, and Augusta from my #IceEnchantressStory for the difference she makes.
 My friends, no matter where they're from, are wonderful.
 There's my writing friend all the way across the country whom I admire for her insane creativity in all situations and her skill with writing, along with her kindness.
 There's my best friend back home who is not only terribly funny but also very loyal and strong.
 There's the group of friends I have here, who have musical talent out their ears.

 PEOPLE ARE JUST COOL.

 Okay, not always.
 I have days when I hate people.
-But the above mentioned are all very awesome people, and they inspire me and ladeeda.
+But the abovementioned are all great, and they inspire me.
 Go ahead and comment with the people who inspire you, why don't you?